willroy/Rubygame/README.md

 I am currently creating this in VIM, because its a good editor 👍

 go to the menuscreen branch to see most updated version

+GOING TO TURN INTO A RUBY GEM SOON